ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CKNONROBUST" type="Rule" title="Do not use unchecked non-robust foreign values">

-In a secure Rust development, there must not be any use of *unchecked* foreign values of non-robust types.
+In a secure Rust development, there MUST NOT be any use of *unchecked* foreign values of non-robust types.

 In other words, either Rust translates robust types into non-robust types